#

 Accessing sub-modes

-- Root mode acts as a gateway for opening configuration, show, and request operational modes.
+- Root mode acts as a gateway for opening configuration and show modes.

 - Example - switching into Configuration mode: